MafiaHub/MafiaUnity/README.md

 If you'd like to join us and contribute, feel free to connect to [our Discord server](https://discord.gg/eBQ4QHX).

+## Sponsorship

+You can also sponsor us by donating money now!
+Check out the **Sponsor** button to see how to do that, your support will be very appreciated and will accelerate the development progress!

 ## Media
 ![](https://i.imgur.com/7b1ln6z.jpg)
 ![](https://i.imgur.com/A92V7mh.jpg)